Free government cell phone and help with telephone bills in Georgia.

-Families across Georgia can receive discounts on their phone bills from Lifeline.
-The federal government created, but state regulated, program can help income qualified households save money on their monthly costs.
-While conditions of the program can change on an annual basis as they are set by the Public Service Commission, it is only for one phone per household, and it needs to be their main unit.
+Free smartphones or wireless device is for people on government assistance in GA, such as EBT, disability, SNAP food stamps, Medicaid and others.
+While conditions of the program can change on an annual basis as they are set by the Public Service Commission, it is only for one phone (whether cell phone, tablet or landline) per household, and it needs to be their main unit.
+The goal is to help pay a phone bill or give a free device to ensure lower income families have their service on.
 Or another option is that Lifeline can help pay for one cellular phone per address.

 In order to enroll, call the phone company that provides the household with service.
 All major cell and home phone companies in Georgia offer it.
 This includes, but is not limited to, Verizon, T Mobile, Cricket, AT&T, Sprint, and smaller companies such as Virgin and US Cell.
 However, the general guidelines that need to be met are below.

-One other area that seems to cause confusion is on the number of phones per home or if it can help with paying for a connection fee.
-Georgia will only allow one cell or landline to be covered per address.
+One other area that seems to cause confusion is on the number of phones per home or if it can help with paying for a connection fee or monthly bill Georgia will only allow one cell or landline to be covered per address.
 As far as an installation fee, in some cases a portion of that bill can be paid as well as part of Link-Up, which is another resource.
 So consumers do have options, and they should always call their provider and refer to these government programs to see what they may qualify for.

 Or, if someone is being unfairly denied access, they should call the Georgia Public Service Commission at (800) 282-5813 and bring the matter to their attention.
 They oversee it in partnership with the Federal Communications Commission.